hermannm/hermannm.dev/content/projects/gadd.md

 [`libgit2`](https://libgit2.org/).
 This taught me a lot about how Git works under the hood ⁠— as is often the case, it is more complex than it looks on the surface!

-Now I use _`gadd`_ almost daily, and quite enjoy it.
-There's something extra satisfying about creating your own tool and tailoring it exactly to your needs.
+Now I use _`gadd`_ almost every day, and quite enjoy it.
+There's something quite satisfying about creating your own tool and tailoring it exactly to your needs.

 ![gadd's terminal user interface](/img/screenshots/gadd.png)